domfarolino/opengl-experiments/01-Context-Creation/README.md

 # Context Creation

 This folder corresponds to the code (largely setup and configuration) found in the [context creation](https://open.gl/context) section of the https://open.gl tutorial.
-The Makefile works nicely with macOS so if you're using linux this will need to be modified.
+The Makefile works nicely with macOS and Linux.

 The result of this program is: